Independent Hearts is Going Mobile!

 I don’t have a developmental exceptionality but love the program.
 How can I get involved?

-If you want to support this program, we also launched a GoFundMe campaign, where you can donate to continue the growth of this program and sponsor someone to participate.
-Full details on giving can be found on our GoFundMe page (click the link above).
+If you want to support this program, you can also donate to continue the growth of this program and sponsor someone to participate.
+You can DONATE here, through our website.

 It’s time to start giving everyone in our community the opportunity they need to live independently and experience what it’s like to feel confident and empowered with crucial life skills.
 This program is a great start, and we appreciate all those who choose to get involved!